-- When you or your spouse stop working or reduce the number of hours you work.
+- You or your spouse stopping work or reducing the number of hours you work

-- Involuntary loss of income-producing property due to a natural disaster, disease, fraud or other types of circumstances.
+- Involuntary loss of income-producing property due to a natural disaster, disease, fraud, or other circumstances

-To make an appointment to discuss your situation, contact SSA by calling 800-772-1213.
-Tell the SSA representative that you are requesting a new initial determination because you believe your IRMAA is incorrect.
-You will need to show SSA proof of either your correct income or of the event that caused your income to decrease.
+To request a new initial determination, submit a Medicare IRMAA Life-Changing Event form or schedule an appointment with Social Security.
+You will need to provide documentation of either your correct income or of the life-changing event that caused your income to decrease.

-If your reconsideration is successful, your premium amounts will be corrected.
-If your reconsideration is denied, you can appeal to the Administrative Law Judge (ALJ) within 60 days of the date on the reconsideration denial.
-Follow the directions on the denial to file an appeal with the ALJ.
-If you decide to appeal to the ALJ, you may want to contact a legal services organization or lawyer to help you with this or any further levels of appeal—but this is not required.
+- If your reconsideration is successful, your premium amounts will be corrected.
+If your reconsideration is denied, you can appeal to the Office of Medicare Hearings and Appeals (OMHA) level within 60 days of the date on the reconsideration denial.
+Follow the directions on the denial to file an appeal at the OMHA level.
+If you decide to appeal at the OMHA level, you may wish to contact a legal services organization or lawyer to help you with this or any further levels of appeal, but this is not required.

-You must submit any new evidence within 10 days of filing your appeal to the ALJ.
-Contact the ALJ to learn how to submit this.
-You can ask the ALJ for an extension if you are unable to submit new evidence within 10 days.
+- You must submit any new evidence within 10 days of filing your OMHA level appeal.
+Contact OMHA for further instructions on submitting.
+You can ask OMHA for an extension if you are unable to submit new evidence within 10 days.

-If your ALJ appeal is successful, your premium amount will be corrected.
-If your appeal is denied, you can choose to appeal to the Medicare Appeals Council (MAC) within 60 days of the date on the ALJ denial.
+- If your OMHA level appeal is successful, your premium amount will be corrected.
+If your appeal is denied, you can choose to appeal to the Council within 60 days of the date on the OMHA level denial.

-If your MAC appeal is successful, your Part B premium amount will be corrected.
-If the MAC denies your appeal, you can choose to appeal to the Federal District Court within 60 days of the date on the MAC denial.
+- If your Council appeal is successful, your Part B premium amount will be corrected.
+If the Council denies your appeal, you can choose to appeal to the Federal District Court within 60 days of the date on the Council denial.